 In a sharp departure from the University’s traditional course offerings and its prized core curriculum, a new RSO is putting students in classes designed and taught by other students, learning material that puts an alternative spin on well-trodden academic fields.

 The RSO is called Off-Topic, and the classes it has offered this quarter—such as one studying the work of rising graphic novelist Alison Bechdel and another on the history of the city’s transit system—bear the mark of the students who proposed them.

 “Off-Topic allows students to approach areas of interests collaboratively and to learn from each other,” said third-year Tyler Lutz, one of the RSO’s founders.

-The idea for the RSO originated with Lutz and second-year Sabrina Bremner, when Bremner asked Lutz to teach her German in return for lessons in Italian.
+The idea for originated between Lutz and second-year Sabrina Bremner when Bremner asked Lutz to teach her German in return for lessons in Italian.